-The Moroccan Agency for Solar Energy (MASEN), the public company that sponsors solar energy in the Kingdom of Morocco, has declared ACWA Power as the preferred bidder to develop the NOORo IV Ouarzazate 70 MW photovoltaic (PV) power project (the Project) within the NOORo Solar Power Complex (the Complex) which currently includes the NOORo I, II, III Concentrated Solar Power (CSP) Projects.
-The Complex is located within the Ghassate rural commune, 10 km from the city of Ouarzazate, Morocco.
-ACWA Power will be responsible for the design, engineering, procurement, financing, construction, permitting, completion, start-up, testing, commissioning, operation and maintenance of the PV for a 25-year period.
-The project also includes the construction of an evacuation line and underground water pipe to connect the power plant to the existing NOOR Solar Power Complex 225 kV substation and water tank.
-No project components will be constructed outside the Complex.
+The Moroccan Government plans to develop a 15 MW photovoltaic (PV) power plant in Boujdour, south Morocco.
+The Moroccan Agency for Solar Energy (MASEN), the public company that sponsors solar energy in the Kingdom of Morocco, has declared ACWA Power as the preferred bidder for the 15 MW Boujdour PV Project (henceforth the Project).
+ACWA Power will be responsible for the design, engineering, procurement, financing, construction, permitting, completion, start-up, testing, commissioning, operation and maintenance of the Project for a 25-year period.